 Young Adams attended Harrison College.
-Winner of a Barbados Scholarship, Adams pursued his studies in Britain where he attended Magdalen College of the University of Oxford.
-Graduating with a Masters degree in Politics, Philosophy and Economics Adams was called to the British Bar in 1965.
+Winner of a Barbados Scholarship, Adams pursued his studies in Britain, where he attended Magdalen College of the University of Oxford.
+Graduating with a Masters’s degree in Politics, Philosophy, and Economics, Adams was called to the British Bar in 1965.

 After returning to Barbados, Adams was elected into the newly independent in 1966.
 Just 5 years later, Adams became the official Leader of the Opposition.

 A Barbadian politician and elected the second Prime Minister of Barbados, Tom Adams differed significantly from his predecessor Errol Barrow.
-After 15 years of administration by the Barbados Democratic Party (BDP), the Bajan populace was looking for change.
+After 15 years of administration by the Democratic Labour Party (DLP), the Bajan populace looked for a change.

-Adams’ conservative stance led to a stark change in Barbadian politics and international relations; a move that divided the Bajan electorate and eventually led to a return to Barbados Democratic Party (BDP) rule in 1986.
+Adams’ conservative stance led to a stark change in Barbadian politics and international relations, which divided the Bajan electorate and eventually led to a return to Barbados Democratic Party (BDP) rule in 1986.

 Internationally, Adams is remembered for his stance on military security and democracy.
 Upon his death, Dean Harold Crichlow delivered a touching eulogy: “He had the courage to face world criticism in support of a cause which he believed threatened world peace.”

 In 1982, Adams initiated the formation of the Eastern Caribbean Security Alliance.
 To support the alliance, Adams proposed a single regional army.
-However the plan was squashed as opponents criticized what they perceived as ‘militarisation’ of the region.
+However, the plan was squashed as opponents criticized what they perceived as the region’s ‘militarisation.’

-Locally, Tom Adams administration boasts many achievements towards social development of such as:
+Locally, Tom Adams administration boasts many achievements towards the social development of such as:

 — Tenantries Freehold Purchase Act helped correct the ‘landless freedom’ associated with the post-Independence period